Venomous-Python/Moving-in-Pygame/README.md

+Please Note: I learned this before from Coding with Russ!

-import pygame (All of this until line 10 is just setting up the screen and making everything run)
+import pygame (All of this until line 12 is just setting up the screen and making everything run)

 pygame.init()